These policies apply to the exchange and affiliated programs administered by the Office of International Academic

 Your host institution will provide you with the information necessary to register for classes.
 Keep in mind that Study Abroad participants frequently will not know the exact courses they will be taking until they arrive.

 As part of your application, you prepared a preliminary selection of courses.
 You selected courses that could be appropriate for you at the host institution.
-Using the “Request to Work at Another Institution” form, you received pre-approval from the chairpersons of your major, minor or GER.
-Please keep your copy of this form and give the original to the International Academic Initiatives Office, as this may be your only proof that the course substitutions were to be accepted upon your return
+Using the Courses Abroad form, you received pre-approval from the chairpersons of your major, minor or General Education courses.

 Please be aware that neither the University nor the host institution guarantee course availability upon your arrival at the host institution.
 However, you MUST BE REGISTERED FULL TIME (the equivalent of at least 12 Montclair State credits) at your host institution in order to retain matriculated status and retain financial aid eligibility.

 Please remember: In order for the courses to count at Montclair State, you are required to register at the host institution for credit and you must receive a grade of C- or better for the credits to transfer back to the University.
 You must not take any pass/fail courses overseas since they will not transfer back.

 Montclair State students retain campus residency while studying abroad.
 You will be enrolled in a generic course for study abroad.
 Your host institution will send an official transcript to the International Academic Initiatives Office upon completion of your program.
 Depending on the institution, the transcript may be received quickly or it may take several weeks.
 It is YOUR responsibility to